 - Select General.

 - Scroll down and tap on Reset.

 - Tap Reset Network Settings from the given options.

 - Enter your passcode if prompted to continue.

 - Confirm action by tapping on Reset Network Settings again.

 All your current network preferences will be deleted and the default network values are restored.
 Any network settings errors will also be removed in the process.
 After the reset, your iPhone should restart on its own.
 Just let it finished rebooting and then see if it can already established cellular network signal.

-Last resort: Reinstall the SIM card on your iPhone 11.
+Fifth solution: Reinstall the SIM card on your iPhone 11

 A corrupted, dislodged, or damaged SIM card can also be the main reason why your phone is getting this error.
 To rule out SIM card data corruption and displacement, removing and reinstalling the SIM card is the last recommendation.
 And here’s how it’s supposed to be done: